murf-555/pdsnd_github/README.md

 https://knowledge.udacity.com/questions/181095

 I could not do this without the help of my rescue dog Chispa, who remains a constant inspiration.
 I should also thank my wife or else I might get in trouble giving Credit to a dog and not my wife.

+##Known bug/limitations
+Gender data is only available for Chicago and New York City and not Washington